Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 ### 🏢 Parties Involved: Employers

 --{{0}}--
 Employers play a crucial role in the dual VET system.
-Let's look at their participation and commitment.
+Let's look at their participation and commitment.The high retention rate of seventy-seven percent shows that companies view dual VET not just as a social responsibility, but as a strategic investment in their workforce.

 <div style="background: linear-gradient(135deg, #fff3e0 0%, #ffe0b2 100%); padding: 30px; border-radius: 15px; box-shadow: 0 8px 16px rgba(0,0,0,0.1);">